Skip to main content

 Sports Training Secondary General Schools

 Teaching in the four-year field of study Sports Training Secondary General Schools (gymnázia se sportovní přípravou) is provided according to the Framework Education Programme for Sports Training Secondary General School.
 The general part of this programme is identical with the Framework Education Programme for Secondary General Education.
 The specific part consists of physical education and sports training to which 64 teaching hours are devoted out of the 184 hours of total compulsory number of weekly teaching hours during studies.
-Apart from the obligatory standardised admission examination, the aptitude test is a part of the admission procedure to the educational field Sports Training General Secondary Schools.
+Apart from the obligatory standardised admission examination, the talent exam is a part of the admission procedure to the educational field Sports Training General Secondary Schools.
 In 2022/23, there were a total of 17 upper secondary schools providing the Sports Training Secondary General Schools.
 All of them provide 4-year programmes, in addition, one provides 8-year and another 6-year programme.
 (Source: Ministry of Education, Youth and Sports.)

 Bilingual General Secondary Schools